PantherXOS/pantherx.org/_sections/home-1-software.md

 On PantherX, all your applications and updates come from one of two sources, similar to an App-Store.

-Our primary store lists thousands of officially approved, rigorously tested applications and plugins and can be accessed trough the **Software** application.
+Our **primary store** lists thousands of officially approved, rigorously tested applications and plugins and can be accessed trough the **Software** application.

-Our secondary, 3rd party store, specifically designed for developers and enterprise, lists all remaining applications, that are either awaiting approval, or are not suitable for the primary store.
-The 3rd party store is only accessible via command line or executed trough developer distributed {% include tooltip.html keyword="app packages" description="App Packages are comparable to an installer you might find on Windows or Mac, with the difference that they are tiny and obtain their application code from our secondary store.
-That means, they are centrally managed and always up to date." %}.
+Our **secondary store**, specifically designed for developers and enterprise, lists all remaining applications, that are either awaiting approval, or are not suitable for the primary store.
+The 3rd party store is only accessible via command line or executed trough developer distributed {% include tooltip.html keyword="app packages" description="App Packages are comparable to an installer you might find on Windows or MacOS, with the difference that they are tiny in size and obtain their application code from our secondary store.
+That means, after installation, they remain up to date, with the rest of the system." %}.

 Unlike other stores, registration is optional, advertisements and trackers are prohibited and everything has been tested with PantherX, on {% include tooltip.html keyword="offline internet" description="Panther Alpha is a computer, smaller than your wallet, designed specifically for PantherX." %}.